 We want to see a world where everyone, everywhere, has someone to turn to in support of their mental health.
 This is at the heart of our advocacy work.

 United for Global Mental Health is helping to drive an increase in political will and investment for mental health around the world.
+We provide advocacy, campaigning and financing support to global institutions, businesses, communities and individual change makers seeking greater action on global mental health.

 To do this we initiate, coordinate and unite collaborative advocacy efforts that will deliver change in both global and national public policy on mental health, to increase domestic and international finance - and the effectiveness of its spending - and to protect human rights so that quality mental health systems are accessible by all.